 - There are 45 different kinds of crows and ravens!

 - You can put nuts, popcorn, fruit, and seeds outside for crows.
 You can even leave them meat or leftovers.

 Crows are known to be one of the most intelligent and resourceful birds in the animal kingdom, and for many good reasons!
 These brilliant members of the Corvus genus know how to create and use primitive tools made from twigs and rocks, have complex means of communicating with one another, and can even remember where they store food over long periods of time.

 There are about 45 different species of crows, ravens, and rooks within the Corvus genus.
 They exist on every continent except South America and Antarctica.
-They’re exceedingly clever birds, to be sure, and their unusually high intelligence means they’ve adapted to learn how to hunt and eat a wide variety of different foods.
+They’re exceedingly clever birds, to be sure, and their unusually high intelligence means they’ve adapted to learn how to hunt and enjoy a varied diet.
+What do crows eat?

 Let’s take an in-depth look at what crows eat, their favorite meals, and the ways in which they find and hunt for food.

 Crows are omnivores, meaning they eat a mixture of plants and animals that includes seeds, nuts, berries, rodents, snakes, eggs, and small fish.
+Over 70% of their diet consists of fruits and seeds such as: watermelons, grapes, chokecherries, red osier dogwood fruits, bittersweet nightshade berries, watermelon, wheat, corn, oats, poison ivy, pistachios, and pecans.
 They’re extremely opportunistic and adaptable, which has certainly contributed to their rather long lifespans of around 20 to 30 years on average.